How to Count Lines of Code in Bitbucket to Decide what SonarQube License You Need

 py script.py https://bitbucket.your-company-name.com login password

-How to count lines of code for each repository in the project
+How to get lines of code for each repository in the project

-This case is very similar to the previous one, but this script will get the total LOC for each repository in the specified project.
+In case you need statistics on a particular repository you can make a single call to the Awesome Graphs’ REST API.
+If you need to get the total lines of code for each repository in the specified project, a simple Python script will help again.
 Here, the resulting CSV file will include the list of repo slugs in the specified project and their LOC totals:

-Counting lines of code for each repository in Bitbucket
+count lines of code for each repository in Bitbucket project

 import requests